JoshVarty/ProjectionBufferTutorial/README.md

 Full explanation and tutorial at: [http://joshvarty.wordpress.com/2014/08/01/ripping-the-visual-studio-editor-apart-with-projection-buffers/](http://joshvarty.wordpress.com/2014/08/01/ripping-the-visual-studio-editor-apart-with-projection-buffers/)

 **Note**: This project must be deployed to an instance of Visual Studio using Roslyn.
+The Language Services were rewritten to properly handle projection buffers.

 This project demonstrates the use of projection buffers with C# Language Services.

 Before running, you must modify the [filePath](https://github.com/JoshVarty/ProjectionBufferTutorial/blob/master/ProjectionBufferTutorial/MyToolWindow.cs#L24) string in [MyToolWindow.cs](https://github.com/JoshVarty/ProjectionBufferTutorial/blob/master/ProjectionBufferTutorial/MyToolWindow.cs).
 It must point to a valid C# file on your machine.

-After downloading, uou must modify the properties of the project as follows:
+After downloading, you must modify the properties of the project as follows:

   1. Right click the project and select Properties